takeuchi-lab/Post-Hierarchical-Clustering-Inference/README.md

 - `stat` directory : output  a csv file that describes the statistic and the number of dimensions of data at each step
 - `interval` directory : output the interval required when calculating the selective-p value
 - `cluster_result` directory : output the following csv file.
-  - output.csv (It has the same format as `Z` of scikit-learn [linkage](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html#scipy.cluster.hierarchy.linkage))
+  - output.csv (It has the same format as `Z` of scipy [linkage](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html#scipy.cluster.hierarchy.linkage))

 #### <u> Demo </u>
 Simple demo data is placed directly under `cluster/data/`